 7. An Caisteal Lodge, Portnellan, Stirlingshire

 Planning a break to the bonnie banks of Loch Lomond this year?
 Enjoy an eco-friendly stay at An Caisteal Lodge.
 This three bedroom lodge which sleeps up to six people is the perfect family getaway where you will be treated to mesmerising views over Loch Lomond, the River Falloch and the surrounding landscape.
 Lots of sustainable features can be found in your lodge too.
 All floors downstairs are heated with thermostat controls allowing guests to adjust the perfect temperature whatever time of year you decide to stay.
 The central heating and hot water system are also supplied by an air source heat pump controlled by a digital thermostat.
 Alongside its cool eco-friendly features, you’ll find a spacious living room and dining area with a wall mounted TV and a selection of DVDs, a great way to spend a rainy day indoors.
 Washer/dryer facilities and storage for outdoor clothing and footwear is also available which will come handy for those muddy adventures at Loch Lomond & The Trossachs National Park.
-Make the most of your trip by checking out what amazing things there are to see and do.

 8. Ardtornish Estate, Argyll & Bute